 As you can see, there is hope for EDS patients with chronic shoulder subluxations or dislocations.
 However, recognizing what’s going on and why is critical.
 Also making sure nothing was damaged is important.
-Finally, we’ve seen that newer orthobiologic injection therapies can help EDS patients live a more normal life!
+Finally, we’ve seen that newer orthobiologic injection therapies for the shoulder, or any other joint in the body for that matter, can help EDS patients live a more normal life!

 Doctors that Can Help Treat EDS Shoulder Pain

 Christopher J. Centeno, M.D. is an international expert and specialist in Interventional Orthopedics and the clinical use of bone marrow concentrate in orthopedics.
 He is board-certified in physical medicine and rehabilitation with a subspecialty of pain medicine through The American Board of Physical Medicine and Rehabilitation.
 Dr. Centeno is one of the few physicians in the world with extensive experience in the culture expansion of and clinical use of adult bone marrow concentrate to treat orthopedic injuries.
 His clinic incorporates a variety of revolutionary pain management techniques to bring its broad patient base relief and results.
 Dr. Centeno treats patients from all over the US who…